AndroidWaifu/GroupFinder/README.md

 #### Help
   - help <command_group>
   - Displays the default bot commands
   - Command groups can be found using the **groups** command found in the help command.
+This command can also be run by just mentioning the bot.
 #### Create Class
   - createclass <name>
   - Create a new class and the corresponding role